Gentle Growth.

 Fees & Accessibility

-Beginning therapy doesn’t have to feel overwheming.
+Beginning therapy doesn’t have to feel overwhelming.
 Our first step is a 15-minute consult.
 This is a chance to meet, ask questions, and get a sense of whether this feels like a supportive fit.
 There’s no pressure to share more than you want to.

 If we decide to work together, sessions move at a pace that feels manageable for you.
 We’ll explore what you’re carrying, what you’re hoping for, and what steadiness might look like in your life.
 You don’t have to have the right words or a clear plan.
 We’ll figure it out together.